kleros/archon/docs/_build/html/_sources/archon-utils-validation.rst.txt

 ============  ======  ======================================================
-hash          string  The original hash to compare the file against. strictHashes  bool    If true, an error will throw if hash validations fail.
+hash          string  The original hash to compare the file against. strictHashes  bool    If true, an error will throw if hash validations fail. customHashFn  fn      A custom hash function to use to validate the file.
 ============  ======  ======================================================

 -------